Database Operations Guide

 .from('users')

-.select('*') // or specify return fields .select('email, role')
+.select('*') // Or specify return fields .select('email, role')

 .eq('role', 'admin');